Action works with other charities where it helps move forward important medical research for children.

 We are working with the Scottish Government Chief Scientist Office (CSO) to jointly fund two projects - one to help improve speech therapy for children with cleft lip or palate and one on vision in children born to mothers taking methadone in pregnancy.

-We will also be working with preterm birth research charity, Borne, to fund up to £500,000 a year of new research from 2017-19, identified through our peer review system, to prevent death and disability in babies and children as a result of pregnancy complications.
+We will also be working with the charity, Borne, to fund up to £500,000 a year of new research from 2017-19, identified through our peer review system, to prevent death and disability in babies and children as a result of pregnancy complications and premature birth.